Speaker Information and Instructions

 - If you will be converting or authoring videos, we recommend H.264 encoding at less than a 5Mbps bitrate for best performance.
-NEW for Orlando: Resolution in the meeting room will be 1280 x 720 for a 16:9 presentation.

 - If you plan to play a DVD as part of your presentation, please notify a technician in the Speaker Ready Room so arrangements can be made for assistance in your meeting room.

 - Custom Fonts: We only supply fonts that are included with Office 2013.
 If you need a specialized font, it should be embedded into your PowerPoint presentation.
 Some licensed fonts may not embed and should be replaced with a font included with Office.